Types and Terms Translated: Unrestricted Resources in Encoding Functions as Processes (Extended Version): Introduction

-A central idea in the resource $\lambda$-calculus is to consider that in an application $M\, N$ the argument $N$ is a \emph{resource} of possibly limited availability.
-This generalization of the $\lambda$-calculus triggers many fascinating questions, which have been studied using various $\lambda$-calculi (see, e.g.,~\cite{DBLP:conf/concur/Boudol93,DBLP:conf/birthday/BoudolL00,PaganiR10,DBLP:journals/corr/abs-1211-4097}).
-In this paper we introduce a new $\lambda$-calculus, dubbed $\lamrfailunres$, its intersection type system, and its translation as processes.
-Unlike its predecessors, \lamrfailunres distinguishes between \emph{linear} resources, to be used exactly once, from \emph{unrestricted} ones.
+\subparagraph{This Paper} Here we introduce a new $\lambda$-calculus, dubbed $\lamrfailunres$, its intersection type system, and its translation into session-typed processes.
+Our motivation is twofold: to elucidate the status of unrestricted resources in a functional setting with non-collapsing non-determinism, and to characterise unrestricted resources within a translation of functions into processes.
+Unlike its predecessors, \lamrfailunres distinguishes between {linear} and {unrestricted} resources.
 This distinction determines the semantics of terms and especially the deadlocks (\emph{failures}) that arise due to mismatches in resources.
-We note that $\lamrfailunres$ subsumes $\lamrfail$, the calculus that we introduced in~\cite{DBLP:conf/fscd/PaulusN021}, which is purely linear and cannot express failures related to unrestricted resources.
+This way, $\lamrfailunres$ subsumes $\lamrfail$, which is purely linear and cannot express failures related to unrestricted resources.

-Distinguishing linear and unrestricted resources is a not new insight.
-Indeed, this idea goes back to Boudol's $\lambda$-calculus with multiplicities~\cite{DBLP:conf/concur/Boudol93}, where arguments come in \emph{bags} of terms that can be tagged as unrestricted.
-The distinction is retained in, e.g., the calculi of Boudol and Laneve~\cite{DBLP:conf/birthday/BoudolL00} and of Pagani and Ronchi della Rocca~\cite{PaganiR10}.